galatolofederico/microchain/README.md

 # microagent

-Function-calling based LLM agents.
+function calling-based LLM agents.
 Just that, no bloat.

 ## Installation